rendoir/game-dev-study-guide/ComputerScience.md

     It is a compile-time directive which instructs the compiler to treat the expression as if it had the new type.
 In other words, that piece of memory is now treated as the new type.

     - Dynamic casts
-    Used for conversions between polymorphic types in real-time, i.e., to cast from a class to a derived class (the other way around can be done implicitly).
+    Used for conversions between polymorphic types in run-time, i.e., to cast from a class to a derived class (the other way around can be done implicitly).
 Dynamic casts can be seen as a validation to the cast, using Runtime Type Information (RTTI) to know if the type matches.
 Dynamic casts can use the `typeid` operator which returns a `type_info` struct.

     - Const cast
     Removes the constness from a variable

 - Pre-compiled headers
-    - Place all necessary headers that won't be changed constantly (for example std or frameworks) in a header (`pch.h`).
+    - Place all necessary headers that won't be changed constantly (for example std or libraries) in a header (`pch.h`).
     - Speeds up (subsequent) compilation times
     - g++ usage:
         - Create the `pch.h`